 Again, I want to give anyone looking to redo the questions with the setup information I’ve provided above a chance to do so without me spoiling the attempt, but if you’d like to see the full question explanations they can be found on our LSAT Forum!

 So there you have it, the first two games from the June 2017 LSAT.
 Neither particularly difficult, both trading entirely in Linearity, and both providing sound opportunities to use Templates to solve.
-In the coming days I'll post a follow up blog with written breakdowns of games 3 and 4, and we'll be uploading complete video explanations for all four games to our Forum, as well!
+Ready for games 3 and 4?
+They can be found here.
+We’ve uploaded complete video explanations for all four games to our Forum, as well!

 Questions or comments on the June 2017 Logic Games?
 Let us know below, at the Forum links provided, or get in touch by email or phone: email@example.com and 800-545-1750!